ingava/advanced-JS-concepts/README.md

 person.sayHi() // "Hi Elie"
 person.determineContext() // true
 ```
 How about nested objects?
 Well, this is where the story gets a little complicated.
-Below we have a similar silly situation:
+Below we have a similar situation:

 ```
 var person = {